10 templates for brand guidelines (+tips to design a brand book in minutes)

 What are brand guidelines?

 Brand guidelines, or in other words, brand style guides, are rulebooks that explain precisely how a business or organization presents itself to the public through its logo, colors, fonts, images, and other elements.
-They dictate the content of a website, blog, social media channels, PPC campaigns, email marketing campaigns, or related marketing collateral.
+They dictate the content of a website, blog, social media channels, newsletters, PPC campaigns, or related marketing collateral.
+You can, for instance, convert the guidelines into email templates to consistently use.
+More sophisticated responsive email editors will allow the admin to lock elements so end users can’t change them and keep design consistent.

 Moreover, brand guidelines maintain consistency in what a brand looks, feels, and sounds like.
 So even if there are different people who work in various departments, with the help of a brand style guide, they’ll all know how to communicate the same.